qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 ![1567955027233](assets/1567955027233.png)

 This is implemented in software through dense matrix multiplication.
-Although counter-intuitive, convolutional layers use cross-correlation not convolutions for their linear operator instead of general matrix multiplication.
+Although counter-intuitive, **convolutional layers use cross-correlation not convolutions for their linear operator instead of general matrix multiplication**.
 The logic behind using cross-correlation is that if the parameters are learned, it does not matter if we flip the output or not.
 Since we are learning the weights of the convolutional layer, the flipping does not affect our results at all.
-This results in what we call sparse connectivity.
+This results in what we call **sparse connectivity**.
 Each input element to the convolutional layer only affects a few output elements, thanks to the use of a limited size kernel for the convolutional operation.

 ---

 ### 3. Cross Correlation

 Let's begin by describing how convolutional layers work in practice.
 We'll assume that we want to apply a convolutional layer to an input image.
 We will refer to this image as our input volume, as we will see convolutional layers taking output of other layers as their inputs as well.
 The width of our input volume is its horizontal dimension, the height is its vertical dimension, and the depth is the number of channels.
 In our case, all three characteristics have a value of three.
 But why didn't we consider the gray pixels in our height or width computation?
-The gray pixels are added to the image through a process called padding.
+The gray pixels are added to the image through a process called **padding**.
 The number of pixels added on each side is called the padding size in this case one.
 Padding is essential for retaining the shape required to perform the convolutions.

 ![1567955113696](assets/1567955113696.png)

-We perform the convolution operations through a set of kernels or filters.
+**We perform the convolution operations through a set of kernels or filters**.
 Each Filter is comprised of a set of weights and a single bias.
 The number of channels of the kernel needs to correspond to the number of channels of the input volume.
 In this case, we have three weight channels per filter corresponding to red, green, and blue channels of the input image.

 ![1567955143528](assets/1567955143528.png)